-We generate substantially all of our revenue from contractual arrangements with businesses, colleges and universities to provide a comprehensive platform of integrated technology and technology enabled services related to product offerings.
-During the year-end June 30, 2022 and 2021, we recognized revenue from contracts with customers of \$697,001 and \$674,580, respectively, of which \$26,900 and \$163,655, respectively, related to services transferred at a point in time and the remainder related to services provided over time.
+We generate our revenue from contractual arrangements with businesses, colleges and universities to provide a comprehensive platform of integrated technology and technology enabled services related to product offerings.
+During the year-end June 30, 2023 and 2022, we recognized revenue from contracts with Customers of \$845,009 and \$697,001, respectively, of which \$0 and \$26,900, respectively, related to services transferred at a point in time and the remainder related to services provided over time.